SpeechLabNTU/chatbot_web_framework/README.md

 # Final Year Project FAQ Chatbot Framework for Response Comparisons and Performance Analysis

 # Project Summary
 The objective of this project is to design a full stack web application to compare a variable set of FAQ Chatbot API endpoints.
 The chatbot platform includes a text input and a speech input for intuitiveness and to cater for real live scenarios.
-For the context of this project, MSF's Baby Bonus is used as a test bed for FAQ question and answer matching.
-The current APIs used are as follows:<br/>
+For the context of this project, MSF's Baby Bonus is used as a test bed for FAQ question and answer matching.<br/>

 # FAQ Matching APIs
 1. Govtech's askJamie (Benchmark for accuracy comparison)<br/>